-The applicant is currently proposing the construction of an attached addition at the rear of the site (along the south property line) as part of a new hotel development.
-The proposed project consists of 65 hotel units, a rooftop pool deck and an 80-seat restaurant.
-In order to construct the new addition, the applicant is proposing to demolish the rear portion (approximately 70%) of the center building.
-The portion of the center building to be retained, and the entirety of the remaining two buildings, are proposed to be substantially restored.
+The applicant is currently proposing the construction of an attached 7-story addition at the rear of the site.
+The proposed project consists of 76 hotel units, a rooftop pool deck and dining area with 64 seats, 9 parking spaces, and a restaurant with 46 seats within the courtyard.
+In order to construct the new addition, the applicant is proposing to totally demolish the center building and rebuild a portion of the front of the structure in a location slightly shifted to the north.

-On November 10, 2020, the Board reviewed and continued the application in order to give the applicant additional time to address concerns of staff and the Board.
-Since the November meeting the applicant has submitted revised plans that include the following modifications:
+On October 18, 2022, the Board reviewed and continued the application in order to give the applicant additional time to address concerns of the Board.
+Since the October meeting, the applicant has submitted revised plans that include the following modifications: